Raku/ecosystem/docs/Hacktoberfest.md

-The Perl 6 community celebrates a [monthly bug squash (long) day](https://github.com/rakudo/rakudo/wiki/Monthly-Bug-Squash-Day), and we make the one in Octobre coincide with [the Hacktoberfest](https://hacktoberfest.digitalocean.com/).
+The Perl 6 community celebrates a [monthly bug squash (long) day](https://github.com/rakudo/rakudo/wiki/Monthly-Bug-Squash-Day), and we make the one in October coincide with [the Hacktoberfest](https://hacktoberfest.digitalocean.com/).

 We want all the community to benefit from this, so we have created a